The Core Principles of Wings Open Studio

 These three truths help me stay awake in a world that feels like too much.

 There are days when the world feels like too much.
 Too loud, too fast, too heavy.
 Too uncertain.
-Like everything is demanding your attention, and nothing is actually touching your soul.
-Your phone buzzes, the inbox fills, the news keeps breaking, your heart keeps breaking—and you can feel yourself drifting further from your own center.
+Everything demands your attention, but nothing touches your soul.
+The inbox fills, the news keeps breaking, your heart keeps breaking—and you can feel yourself drifting further from your own center.

 1. Everyone Is Creative